How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Once you are at the command prompt, you can then use the bcdedit command to force Windows to boot into Safe Mode on the next restart. bcdedit is a Windows command-line utility that lets you control how the system starts by viewing and changing the settings Windows uses during the boot process.
 You will have three different commands you can choose from when using this.

-• Network: Loads the core system plus network support so you can access the internet while troubleshooting.
+Type bcdedit /set {default} safeboot network if you need to download drivers or research solutions.
+Network loads the core system plus network support so you can access the internet while troubleshooting.

+Type bcdedit /set {default} safeboot dsrepair only if you are working on a server.
+DsRepair starts a domain controller without Active Directory running, allowing administrators to repair or restore it.
 You will most likely want to use minimal unless you need internet access, then you can use the network option.

 After typing the command and pressing enter, you should see a message that says the operation completed successfully.
+This confirms the boot record has been permanently altered.

 Windows command prompt bcdedit